SUNY Canton OnLine

 Fall/Spring, 3 credit hours

-A study of the fundamentals of criminal law: i.e., actus reus, mens rea, distinctions between grades of offenses; criminal responsibility; and the substantive law.
-Three hours lecture per week.
-Limited to Criminal Justice/Investigation students.
+This course is a study of the fundamentals of criminal law: i.e., actus reus, mens rea, distinctions between grades of offenses; criminal responsibility; and substantive law.

 Prerequisite: Introduction to Criminal Justice (JUST 101) or permission of instructor.